OVERVIEW

 - However, individuals working at pre-schools, homeschooling their own children, or who are employed by a college or graduate school would not qualify for this deduction.

-- The IRS has special qualifications for married couples where both people work as educators.
-If two teachers are married and filing taxes jointly, they are eligible to deduct a total of up to $600, with no more than $300 in expenses for each person for 2022.
+- If two teachers are married and filing taxes jointly, they are eligible to deduct a total of up to $600, with no more than $300 in expenses for each person for 2023 and 2024.

 In order to take the Educator Expense Deduction, teachers should begin by determining eligibility.
 Once you have verified that you meet the minimum hours and that you work in a qualifying school, look at your expenses over the last year that qualify for this deduction.
 There are a few factors that influence how much you can deduct: